Mol Len

-Mol Len is a mountain in Southeast Asia.
+Mol Len is a mountain in the Indian state of Nagaland in Southeast Asia.

+Geography

 Rising to 3088 m, it is located at the mountainous border of Nagaland state of India and the Sagaing Region of Burma.
 Mol Len is considered to be one the ultra prominent peaks in Southeast Asia.

-The mountain rises about 20 km to the southeast of Meluri town, Nagaland.
+The mountain is about 20 km to the southeast of Meluri town, Nagaland.